 As Allied troops moved into Bavaria at the end of April 1945, soldiers and journalists sought out the places where Adolf Hitler had lived in an attempt to understand the man who had battered Europe and terrorized the world.
 Sergeant Harry Sions, writing for Yank magazine, peered into Hitler’s bathroom cabinet at the Berghof, the dictator’s mountain home, and pondered the bottles of castor oil and mouthwash he found there.
 Vogue correspondent Lee Miller, staying at Hitler’s Munich apartment, rummaged through his closets and noted the monogrammed linen and silver.

 Our domestic spaces and possessions, we believe, reveal our inner selves, and the deeper the closet or cabinet, the greater the secrets.
-Hitler’s homes had not only the conventional nooks and crannies, but also whole underground bunkers and passageways, and reporters (and subsequently tourists) searched them thoroughly for clues.
-There were rumors of torture chambers as well as of overflowing treasuries and some went in search more for buried riches than for hidden truths.
+Hitler’s homes had not only the conventional nooks and crannies but also whole underground bunkers and passageways, and reporters (and subsequently tourists) searched them thoroughly for clues.
+There were rumors of torture chambers as well as of overflowing treasuries, and some went in search more for buried riches than for hidden truths.
 But journalists and sightseers were also drawn to those spaces precisely because Hitler’s domesticity had been so highly visible during the Third Reich.
 Especially in his mountain home, where he had often been photographed, Hitler’s “private” life had been carefully orchestrated for public consumption and the images and stories broadly distributed at home and abroad.
 Millions of readers felt that they knew Hitler-the-man through this domestic performance, and when Allied soldiers and reporters arrived in Germany, they were drawn to the places where his ghost seemed to linger.

-This book follows in the footsteps of these domestic explorers, but seeks a different sort of understanding.
+This book follows in the footsteps of these domestic explorers but seeks a different sort of understanding.
 The first major postwar biography of Hitler, published by Alan Bullock in 1952, dismissed the meaningfulness of the Führer’s private life as “meager and uninteresting at the best of times.”
 A wholly different attitude characterized the tell-all books that emerged in subsequent decades, which scoured Hitler’s body, family past, and relationships to men and women for anomalies on a personal scale that could somehow explain a cosmic catastrophe.
 Hitler at Home acknowledges the importance of the private realm without seeking to be a biography told through architecture.
 Instead, I am interested in how Hitler chose to present his domestic self to the public and in the designers, photographers, and journalists who constructed and conveyed the image to a German and English-language audience that was all-too-eager to consume it.

 By the mid-1930s, it was all but impossible to avoid images and stories about the domestic Hitler.
 Not only the German media covered the topic with great—indeed, almost obsessive—zeal, but it was also avidly carried by an English-language press serving a global audience, from London to Sydney, Toronto to Phoenix, and Bombay to Shanghai.
 In Germany, a market quickly emerged for popular consumer goods bearing images of the Führer’s home or its owner at leisure on the Obersalzberg.
 One could decorate with a Hitler-house-themed porcelain plate or embroidered throw pillow, save pennies in a replica coin bank, play with a toy model, send a postcard showing Hitler feeding deer on his terrace, or buy one of the many photography albums that documented his life at home, from the dictator entertaining children to hiking with his dog.
 For a time, Hitler’s mountain retreat was arguably the most famous house in the world.